nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 Parameter | Description | Default
 --- | --- | ---
-`controller.name` | The name of the Ingress controller daemon set or deployment. | nginx-ingress `controller.kind` | The kind of the Ingress controller installation - deployment or daemonset. | deployment `controller.nginxplus` | Deploys the Ingress controller for NGINX Plus. | false `controller.hostNetwork` | Enables the Ingress controller pods to use the host's network namespace. | false
+`controller.name` | The name of the Ingress controller daemonset or deployment. | nginx-ingress `controller.kind` | The kind of the Ingress controller installation - deployment or daemonset. | deployment `controller.nginxplus` | Deploys the Ingress controller for NGINX Plus. | false `controller.hostNetwork` | Enables the Ingress controller pods to use the host's network namespace. | false